 - Know how to fill prescriptions.
 Find a pharmacy that accepts your insurance plan before you need it.
 When your student is sick and needs to fill a prescription, it’s the last thing any of you should worry about.

 - Know how to find providers outside of MIT Medical.
-Students with the Extended Plan can use MIT Medical’s Referral Office to find an appropriate provider and book the first appointment.
-Our Member Services Office can answer questions about what’s covered and deal with any billing issues that may arise.
+Students with MIT SHIP coverage can use MIT Medical’s Referral Office to find an appropriate provider and book the first appointment.
+Our MIT Student Insurance Office can answer questions about what’s covered and deal with any billing issues that may arise.

 If your student has waived, clinicians at MIT Medical can still recommend outside providers or facilities, but it will be up to the student and family to find out if that provider is part of your insurance company’s network.
 This is important because out-of-network visits may incur a large deductible or not be covered at all.

 - Know your insurer’s requirements for care outside of MIT Medical.

-- The MIT Student Extended Insurance Plan is a Blue Cross Blue Shield PPO (preferred provider organization).
-It does not require referrals or prior authorizations for services outside of MIT Medical, however, having a referral on file allows your student to fill prescriptions from the outside provider at the MIT Pharmacy and enables your student’s primary care provider at MIT Medical to receive reports from the outside facility, so they can coordinate your student’s care and follow up as needed.
+- MIT Student Health Insurance Plan (MIT SHIP) is a Blue Cross Blue Shield PPO (preferred provider organization).
+It does not require referrals or prior authorizations for services outside of MIT Medical, however, having a referral on file enables your student’s primary care provider at MIT Medical to receive reports from the outside facility, so they can coordinate your student’s care and follow up as needed.
 Read more.

 - If your student has waived, it’s important to know your insurer’s requirements for obtaining care in the Cambridge area.
 Some insurers may require a referral from the student’s doctor at home or authorization from the company itself.